manningt/aws-iot-GET-POST-loop/README.md

   * base_thing: provides the functions every thing should have: set the shadow_state, get the reported state, get ID, get the current time
   * a thing: inherits from base_thing and adds device specific capabilitie.
 There are 3 examples:
     * signal_thing_unix: when the integer value of the 'signal' variable in desired state is changed, the terminal where the script is running will beep
     * signal_thing_esp: similar to signal_thing_unix, an ESP8266 will flash its LED.
-On the 8266, it requires pin 16 to be connected to the reset pin for deep sleep to work
+On the 8266, it requires pin 16 to be connected to the reset pin for deep sleep to work.
+NOTE: this module is no longer being tested; using only the ESP32 for testing.
     * shade_controller: runs on an ESP; controls a motor to position a shade
   * main.py: calls aws_thing_loop.main()  In the micropython environment, main.py is run after booting.